OkelleyDevelopment/Nvim-Config/README.md

 3. Save and quit
 4. Make any plugin specifc configurations in `./themes/``<name of theme>.vim` and source in `./init.vim`

+## Adding/Changing the Key Mappings
+All the key mappings are sourced through `init.vim` and can be easily remapped in the
+    ```
+    ./keys/
+    ```
+directory.

+For help learning how to map keys check out this [article](https://medium.com/vim-drops/understand-vim-mappings-and-create-your-own-shortcuts-f52ee4a6b8ed).

 ## Notable Syntax Support
 - Highlighted Text